The ridge between the tops of Lurg Mhor (the summit and Meall Mor)

 These are described in a little detail next.

 First, in June 2016 the wire bridge at Pollan Buidhe was unstable due to erosion and strain on the foundations at one end.
 The wires were therefore too slack and not capable of supporting sufficient tension beyond being an aid to fording the river.
-It's worth checking the internet in advance for any more recent repairs if a crossing after heavy rain is expected.
+It is worth checking the internet in advance for any recent repairs if a crossing after heavy rain is expected.

 Secondly, the north face of Bidein a'Choire Sheasgaich has an intimidating band of cliffs between altitudes 720m and 780m.
 The path seems to disappear at the cliff base without further progress being possible.
 However, from the bealach with Beinn Tharsuinn, ascend the path first by the dike, then zigzag directly up, and eventually go up a crack to the base of the main cliff wall, where the path disappears.
 Go left horizontally until a steep, airy but easy path is found going diagonally right up a grassy gully.
 The rest of the ascent is completely straight-forward.
 Descent of this section is easy as a cairn marks where the path descends the grass gully.